 “As the world shifts to electric mobility, EVs will be integrated into society in ways that go beyond just transportation,” says Nissan CEO Makoto Uchida.”

-In Japan, Nissan has also entered agreements with local governments to use LEAF cars as mobile batteries that can supply energy during natural disasters.
-In another partnership, the company is repurposing used EV batteries to power streetlights.
+In Japan, Nissan has also entered agreements with local governments to use Leaf EVs as mobile batteries that can supply energy during natural disasters.
+In another partnership, the company is re-purposing used EV batteries to power streetlights.

 As part of the NEXT transformation plan, Nissan plans to expand its global lineup of EVs and electric motor-driven cars, including e-POWER.
 Nissan aims to sell more than 1 million electrified vehicles a year by the end of fiscal 2023.